kennylam365/Data-Analytics-Portfolio/README.md

 To explore the visualizations in the tableau file [Cyclistic-19.twbx](https://public.tableau.com/views/GoogleCyclisticCapstone/Avgridelength?:language=en-US&:display_count=n&:origin=viz_share_link)
 I am unable to upload it here as the file is too big, so please refer to the visualizations on tableau public instead. :)

+Please start from the Cyclistic DA Capstone rmd file or the html file if RStudio is not installed, followed by the Cyclistic Capstone powerpoint to have a better understanding.

 Thank you for reading